Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220330_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

-* Discovery Agent adds a status message to the API Service when the API Service cannot be assigned to a team.
+* Discovery Agent adds a status message to the API service when the API service cannot be assigned to a team.
 Refer to status sub-resource of the APIService.
 This functionality is coming soon to the WebUI under the Service Registry.

 ### Amplify AWS Gateway agents enhancements